 Beyoncé recently surprised us by announcing her new record was immediately available for download.
 She did this on Instagram.
 Buuuuuuuuuut that probably wasn’t where you found out about it.

-Though Instagram has more users than Twitter and Tumblr, you often discover Instagram posts outside of Instagram, on Twitter and Tumblr.
+Though Instagram has more (mobile) users than Twitter and Tumblr, you often discover Instagram posts outside of Instagram, on Twitter and Tumblr.

 Why isn’t Instagram its own distribution?